open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 (Array of organizationReferences - should we capture role at this level too?)

 ### V.6.
-Categorize senior debit, mezzanine debit, other
+Categorize senior debt, mezzanine debt, other

 (ToDo: model extension - array of objects made up of id + amount + organizationReference (to funder) + debt type (codelist)? )